realJohnDoe/idea-craft/.clinerules/kent-beck.md

 # TIDY FIRST APPROACH

-- Separate all changes into two distinct types:
+- Separate all changes into three distinct types:

 1. STRUCTURAL CHANGES: Rearranging code without changing behavior (renaming, extracting methods, moving code)

 2. BEHAVIORAL CHANGES: Adding or modifying actual functionality

+3. META CHANGES: Changing configs, CI/CD setup or similar that has neither impact on the behavior nor on the structure of the software

-- Never mix structural and behavioral changes in the same commit
+- Never mix structural, behavioral and meta changes in the same commit

-- Always make structural changes first when both are needed
+- Always make meta changes first, then structural changes, then behavioral changes when multiple are needed

-- Validate structural changes do not alter behavior by running tests before and after
+- Validate structural changes or meta changes do not alter behavior by running tests before and after

 # COMMIT DISCIPLINE